The Billionaire’s Shrubbery

 Mr. Bernard grunts.
 “Would you do that for me?”

 I nod.
 And my stomach twists.
-After three years, I still hate this part of self-employment—asking for money to do something I’d gladly do for free and, most clients could easily pay double my rate for.
-I steel myself for the puff of air that expresses my rate is too high.
+After three years, I still hate this part of self-employment—asking for money to do something I’d gladly do for free and most clients could easily pay double my rate for.
+I steel myself for the grunt that expresses my rate is too high.

 But Mr. Bernard doesn’t puff when I tell him my rate is fifty dollars an hour.
 He doesn’t wince when I say I need to spend at least twenty hours, preferably within the next few days, to do my best for his plants.
 And then two hours a week to make sure what we save flourishes.

 “Too goddamn much death in my life this past year.
 That’s a small price to pay to keep what Mabel loved alive.”

 “With all due respect to your wife, Mr. Bernard, I’d love to have you work alongside me so you can experience the joy Mrs. Bernard got from caring for these plants.
 And you might think I’m crazy, but her plants will appreciate it too.”

 He scoffs.
 “You sound just like her.
 She talked to them like they understood what she was saying.
 She hated when I cursed in front of them.”

 “They do understand.
 They absorb the energy.”

 Mr. Bernard holds eye contact with me for several long seconds, and I wonder if he’s worried his grief has been hurting the plants.
 I risk it and guess that he’s spent hours each day out here in his well-loved chair.
 “More would’ve died if you hadn’t sat with them.
+Every time you exhale, it’s fuel for them.
 We’ll make Mrs. Bernard proud, I promise.”

 “I’m paying you forty hours up-front since I don’t want to be in your debt if I die between visits.
 You keep track of your time, and tell me when I owe you more.”
 He pushes himself to standing.
 “I’ll get my checkbook.”